Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Strengthen internal communication

-Transparent and regular communication is essential to prevent psychosocial risks in
+Transparent and regular communication is essential to prevent psychosocial risks within the company.
+It helps raise employee awareness about PSR issues and builds a climate of trust.

-Informing and raising awareness about PSR
+Inform and raise awareness about PSRs

 Establishing spaces for dialogue and listening